 This slide may mislead some people, unfortunately.
 I don’t speak all of these languages, I can read them.
 Some of them not fluently.
 Some of them (Farsi and Thai) are long-forgotten due to the lack of practice for over a decade.
 Some of them, I can understand people speaking them, but I cannot speak back.

-My first language is English, my second language is Ukrainian (since I live in Ukraine now).
 I’m quite bad at Ukrainian, but most times locals cannot recognise me as a foreigner.
 Until I make some horrible accent mistake.
 Finally, I can read books in Ukrainian, but it’s still difficult for me.

 My secret is, I don’t like reading anything in translation.
 At some point in life, I realised how much is actually lost in translation, it terrified me.
 Since then, I try to read an author only in original language, if I can.
-Since most of the professional literature is in English, and besides fiction, I read a lot of professional literature (mostly from Manning and no starch press, plus design books, plus documentation, plus Wikipedia, plus projects documentation), plus communication.
-It outweights other languages, but I still try to read them.
-That’s mostly poetry and fiction.
+Since most of the professional literature is in English, and besides fiction, I read a lot of professional literature,

-By nurturing this notion, I do understand the world better, by understanding different cultures.
+By nurturing this notion, I do indeed understand the world better, by understanding different cultures.
 In my work, it helps design a better product that can serve different markets.

 Travelling#